Notify me

 . . . has two small dials side-by-side, one showing hours and minutes and the other showing the engine’s power reserve.
 Each dial is displayed at the end of a turbine-like pod, with individual crowns at the other end.
 The overall aviation-inspired design is very individual, using an engine with 311 unique components which took three years to design.
 Putting the dials perpendicular to the wrist of the wearer also makes it practical as a pilot’s watch.
 They have some other fascinating watch design inspirations, which I detail here,

 The Eye of the Storm watch designed by Chinese-born, German-based Yiran Qian, is a contemporary minimalist design.
-It is a touch watch, meaning it displays the time only when a button is pressed, showing two differently shaped groups of LEDs to present the time in conventional analog format.
+It is a touch watch, meaning it displays the time only when a button is pressed, showing two differently shaped groups of LEDs to present the time in conventional analogue format.

 This example of creative watch design seems to have been an idea for a watch in about 2010, but doesn’t seem to have been available for sale.